 4) Great Job Satisfaction Levels

 No job is perfect, but you can get close!
-According to a 2018 (ISC)² cybersecurity workforce study, 68% of respondents were very to somewhat satisfied with their jobs, while only 6% indicated high dissatisfaction.
-Respondents also indicated a wide variety of tasks on the job, including analysis, monitoring, incident response, user training, and more.
-This is ideal if you thrive in an environment where no two days are alike.
+According to a 2018 cyber security workforce study, 68% of respondents were very to somewhat satisfied with their jobs, while only 6% indicated high dissatisfaction.
+However, a fair amount of that dissatisfaction may come from the hiring struggles faced by so many companies; 72% of IT professionals said that their HR department doesn’t understand or fulfill their cybersecurity needs.

 5) High-Salary Field

-Cyber crimes are here to stay, and the world needs people like you to help save the day.
+Cybercrimes are here to stay, and the world needs people like you to help save the day.

 Investing in cyber security skills means the opportunity to protect companies and individuals from threats to their finances, productivity, intellectual property, and more.
 However, with such a high need and value for cybersecurity jobs, getting started means selecting the right source for training and education.
 If you’re wondering, “How long does it take to learn cybersecurity?”

 Eleven Fifty Academy offers full-time and part-time cyber security bootcamps that last 14-24 weeks, meaning you could be on your way to a new career before you know it.
 Schedule a meeting with admissions today to take the first step.